wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Closed to the public.
 [More info...](https://www.artscentremelbourne.com.au/temporary-closure)

+### Australian Army Tank Museum

+* 17 March 2020 – Closed from 18 March for at least 30 days.
+Open day on 21 March is cancelled.
+[More info...](http://www.australianarmytankmuseum.com.au/)

 ### Australian Sports Museum

 * 16 March – The museum, library, and MCG tours are closed until further notice.
 [More info...](https://www.australiansportsmuseum.org.au/)